 What if my keto snack isn’t high in fats?
 The number one rule is to make sure your keto snack is low in carbs.
 If your low-carb snack doesn’t pack healthy fats, pair it with some avocado or prepare a keto-friendly snack with high-fat dip.

 SUMMARY: Choose keto snacks with at least 15% monounsaturated, polyunsaturated, and saturated healthy fats.

 What Can I Eat Freely On Keto?

 The trick lies in understanding the way the body reacts to certain foods, without consuming any of them.
 Also, adding these foods to your diet in small quantities without consuming their full amount will do the trick.
-As part of Keto, you should make sure that you do not develop any fatty foods and you should not get rid of the grains, as unhealthy carbs are also very essential for the Keto diet.
+As part of Keto, you should make sure that you do not develop any fatty foods and you should not get rid of grains, as unhealthy carbs are also very essential for the Keto diet.
 As a result, you should include plenty of vegetables, nuts, coconut oil, and healthy fats in your diet.

 Nevertheless, this is not an official statement, and it does not really say, which can be eaten in your order in a fast-food restaurant.
-That is why you should ask a health professional to suggest to you the best types of meal for your body and go in for it.
+That is why you should ask a health professional to suggest to you the best types of meal for your body and go in for them.
 However, to make things easier, you should look for a wide range of foods that are very useful for weight loss on the Keto diet.